 “Batch records”: All documents associated with the manufacture of a batch of bulk product or finished product.
-They provide a history of each batch of product and of all circumstances pertinent to the quality of the final product.
+They provide a history of each batch of product and of all circumstances pertinent to the quality of the final product;

 “Bio-generator”: A contained system, such as a fermenter, into which biological agents are introduced along with other materials so as to affect their multiplication or their production of other substances by reaction with the other materials.
-Bio generators are generally fitted with devices for regulation, control, connection, material addition and material withdrawal.
+Bio generators are generally fitted with devices for regulation, control, connection, material addition and material withdrawal;

 “Bioburden” the level and type (e.g. objectionable or not) of micro-organisms that can be present in raw materials, API starting materials, intermediates or APIs.
-Bioburden should not be considered contamination unless the levels have been exceeded or defined objectionable organisms have been detected.
+Bioburden should not be considered contamination unless the levels have been exceeded or defined objectionable organisms have been detected;

-“Biological agents” microorganisms, including genetically engineered microorganisms, cell cultures and endoparasites, whether pathogenic or not.
+“Biological agents” microorganisms, including genetically engineered microorganisms, cell cultures and endoparasites, whether pathogenic or not;

-“Bulk product” Any product that has completed all processing stages up to, but not including, final packaging.
+“Bulk product” Any product that has completed all processing stages up to, but not including, final packaging;

-“Calibration” the demonstration that a particular instrument or device produces results within specified limits by comparison with those produced by a reference or traceable standard over an appropriate range of measurements.
+“Calibration” the demonstration that a particular instrument or device produces results within specified limits by comparison with those produced by a reference or traceable standard over an appropriate range of measurements;

 “Cell bank system” a cell bank system is a system whereby successive batches of a product are manufactured by culture in cells derived from the same master cell bank (fully characterized for identity and absence of contamination).
 A number of containers from the master cell bank are used to prepare a working cell bank.
-The cell bank system is validated for a passage level or number of population doublings beyond that achieved during routine production.
+The cell bank system is validated for a passage level or number of population doublings beyond that achieved during routine production;

-“Cell culture” results from the in-vitro growth of cells isolated from multicellular organisms.
+“Cell culture” results from the in-vitro growth of cells isolated from multicellular organisms;

-“Certification” the final review and formal approval of a validation or revalidation, followed by approval of a process for routine use.
+“Certification” the final review and formal approval of a validation or revalidation, followed by approval of a process for routine use;

-“Challenge tests/worst case” a condition or set of conditions encompassing upper and lower processing limits and circumstances, within standard operating procedures, that pose the greatest chance of process or product failure when compared with ideal conditions.
+“Challenge tests/worst case” a condition or set of conditions encompassing upper and lower processing limits and circumstances, within standard operating procedures, that pose the greatest chance of process or product failure when compared with ideal conditions;

-“Clean area” an area with defined environmental control of particulate and microbial contamination, constructed and used in such a way as to reduce the introduction, generation and retention of contaminants within the area.
+“Clean area” an area with defined environmental control of particulate and microbial contamination, constructed and used in such a way as to reduce the introduction, generation and retention of contaminants within the area;

-“Clean/contained area” an area constructed and operated in such a manner that will achieve the aims of both a clean area and a contained area at the same time.
+“Clean/contained area” an area constructed and operated in such a manner that will achieve the aims of both a clean area and a contained area at the same time;

-“Computer System” a group of hardware components and associated software, designed and assembled to perform a specific function or group of functions.
+“Computer System” a group of hardware components and associated software, designed and assembled to perform a specific function or group of functions;

-“Computerized System” a process or operation integrated with a computer system.
+“Computerized System” a process or operation integrated with a computer system;

 “Consignment (or delivery” the quantity of starting material, or of a drug product, made by one manufacturer and supplied at one time in response to a particular request or order.
-A consignment may comprise one or more packages or containers and may include material belonging to more than one batch.
+A consignment may comprise one or more packages or containers and may include material belonging to more than one batch;

-“Contained area” an area constructed and operated in such a manner (and equipped with appropriate air handling and filtration) so as to prevent contamination of the external environment by biological agents from within the area.
+“Contained area” an area constructed and operated in such a manner (and equipped with appropriate air handling and filtration) so as to prevent contamination of the external environment by biological agents from within the area;

-“Containment” the action of confining a biological agent or other entity within a defined space.
+“Containment” the action of confining a biological agent or other entity within a defined space;

-“Contamination” the undesired introduction of impurities of a chemical or microbiological nature, or of foreign matter, into or onto a raw material, intermediate, or API during production, sampling, packaging or repackaging, storage or transport.
+“Contamination” the undesired introduction of impurities of a chemical or microbiological nature, or of foreign matter, into or onto a raw material, intermediate, or API during production, sampling, packaging or repackaging, storage or transport;

-“Contract Manufacturer” a manufacturer performing some aspect of manufacturing on behalf of the original manufacturer.
+“Contract Manufacturer” a manufacturer performing some aspect of manufacturing on behalf of the original manufacturer;